Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 If the documented declaration is an extension callable, then `[this]` should be resolved to the extension receiver of the current declaration.
-In Kotlin, `this` is a special hard keyword, no declarations are allowed to be named this way, so there won't be any ambiguity and this step can be performed at any moment.
+In Kotlin, `this` is a special hard keyword, no declarations are allowed to be named this way, so there won't be any ambiguity, and this step can be performed at any moment.

 ### Step 2.
 Perform scope traversal